 Identify Hiring Sources and Channels

 IT recruiters may work on attracting applicants passively, or may actively reach out to prospective employees individually, through social media networking sites such as LinkedIn, Twitter or Facebook.
-Today’s IT Recruiter must maintain a digital presence and be constantly looking for new ways to build their network.
+Today’s IT Recruiters must maintain a digital presence and be constantly looking for new ways to build their network.

 Create Specific Job Descriptions